averagewagon/data-tamers/README.md

 How does education spending compare with the rate of inflation in the U.S.?

 How does the number of school shootings compare over time between private and public schools?

+Does educational spending have an impact juvenile crime rates?

 # **Finding Data**
 ## elsec06.xls